edespino/cloudberry-site/docs/sql-stmts/reset.md

 ## Compatibility

-`RESET` is a Cloudberry Database extension.
+`RESET` is a Apache Cloudberry extension.

 ## See also